m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 duplicity $OPTIONS "$SOURCE" "$TARGET" >> $BASEDIR/duplicity.log 2>&1
 {% endhighlight %}

-The options were expanded, for example, to use a local cache directory with the `--archive-dir` option.
+The options were expanded, for example, to specify a local cache directory with the `--archive-dir` option.
 The cache directory is where duplicity keeps the non-encrypted control files (manifest and sigtar).
-Keeping those next to the script is a great way to keep track of progress and correct possible problems.
+Keeping the cache next to the script is a great way to keep track of progress and correct possible problems.

 Scheduled Backup